Mendocino County, CA

 |

 On August 25, 2021, the Mental Health Treatment Act Citizens’ Oversight Committee voted to recommend that Measure B funds be used to contribute to the operations of Crisis Respite Services in the city of Fort Bragg for Coastal Residents.
 Many stakeholders working in the mental health field have expressed firm commitment to the project, such as the City of Fort Bragg Homeless Ad Hoc Committee, the Fort Bragg Police Department, Adventist Health, Redwood Quality Management Company, and Redwood Community Services (RCS).
 Adventist Health has proposed to lease a facility to RCS, who has agreed to operate the facility using a similar model as the operation of the Madrone House in Redwood Valley.
 The proposed program could be open and operational in approximately 6 months.
-October 2025 Update: Cypress house served 6 individuals in the month of September 2025, with 104 total bed days.
-There were 3 intakes and 1 discharge including 1 client AWOL'd / left against crisis respite staff advice.
+February 2026 Update: Cypress house served 5 individuals in the month of January 2026, with 116 total bed days.
+There were 0 intakes and 2 discharges.
+There was 1 client that left ACA and returned to being unhoused (transitional housing services were offered but declined), and 1 client discharged to a family's residence out of state.
 Approved Program Budget: $240,000 over Four (4) years |

 |